Ways To Give

 In-Kind Donations and Services

 If you want to use your IRA to make a charitable donation this year, you don’t have to wait for Congress to act.
 Just tell your IRA custodian to transfer the funds directly to your favorite charity.
 Before the end of this year, we expect Congress to retroactively reinstate the provision that expired after 2014 allowing people who are age 70 ½ and older to transfer up to $100,000 tax free from their IRAs directly to charity.
 So direct transfers anytime in 2015 will qualify.
-If for some reason Congress fails to make the retroactive fix, the payout is taxable, and you can deduct the donation as a charitable gift if you itemize deductions.
-So only non-itemizers are at risk in the unlikely event the law isn’t reinstated.
+If for some reason Congress fails to make the retroactive fix, the payout is taxable, and you can deduct the donation as a charitable gift if you itemize deductions; therefore, only non-itemizers are at risk in the unlikely event the law isn’t reinstated.

-Businesses in Pennsylvania can receive up to a 90% tax credit by donating to the Educational improvement Tax Credit (EITC) and the Opportunity Scholarship Tax Credit (OSTC) programs.
+Businesses in Pennsylvania can receive up to a 90% tax credit by donating to the Educational Improvement Tax Credit (EITC) and the Opportunity Scholarship Tax Credit (OSTC) programs.
 By directing tax dollars your business will already be paying, you can help provide a quality education for students who otherwise would not be able to afford it.
 The EITC and OSTC PA tax credits allow businesses to make these donations for pennies on the dollar.
 Hallahan works with representatives from BLOCS to ensure that this process is streamlined for businesses.
 The process is simple, seamless, and only requires a one page application to be filled out.

 The Adopt-A-Student program is a four year commitment to provide full or half tuition to a student in need.